Old Deer Park, Preston Park (Brighton), Guildford

 Preston Park, home to St Peter’s CC, a club that has been going since the 1800s, and the rather unusual feature of cricket being played within a velodrome, the country’s oldest.
 Atmospheric.

 One previous visit to Guildford in 1997, Sunday League days and an innings of 203 from pinch hitter Ali Brown against a visibly shell-shocked Hants attack.
 A modern pavilion in 2023, but otherwise recognisably similar although what once seemed like (very) short boundaries side-on not so much so now.
 A county game between Surrey and Middlesex women in progress.

-The Oval, Horsham and Folkestone
+The Oval, Horsham, Folkestone and Hove

 The One-Day Cup was in situ as a Sunday League fixture last month and it was just like some old times for spectators, the power of the outfield as remarked on twitter.
 Good job the Surrey ground staff and management.

 Sussex Martlets v The Forty Club at Cricket Field Road, Horsham.
 A county List A game was last scheduled for 2020, so perhaps Sussex will return in the not too distant future.
 Very pleasant.